Bigfoot71/GeoMan/README.md

 I also included the library [polypartition](https://github.com/ivanfratric/polypartition) originally written by [ivanfratric](https://github.com/ivanfratric) then rewritten by [apicici](https://github.com/apicici) in MoonScript for his program [pathfun-editor](https://github.com/apicici/pathfun-editor).

 There is also a Lua rewrite of the [simplify-js](https://github.com/mourner/simplify-js) module to simplify polygons.
+I published the Lua port alone [here](https://github.com/Bigfoot71/simplify-lua).

 # List of functions